sparkslabs/pyxie/site/src/resources.md

 <http://pypi.python.org/pypi/pyxie>

+### Installation from source:

+#### Manual

+Usual approach - get the source, then:

+    sudo python setup.py install

+#### Pip

+Usual approach - get the package:

+    sudo pip install pyxie

+#### Debian Package

+Again get the source, then:

+    make deb
+    make use

+(Requires py2dsc to be installed)

+Also, you can purge what's currently installed and build a fresh clean package and use that by doing this:

+    make devloop

 ### Ubuntu Packages

+#### Ubuntu versions

+Ubuntu packages are built for Ubuntu LTS versions:

+* 16.04 (xenial) (main development environment)
+* 14.04 (trusty)
+* 12.04 (precise)

+The following versions of ubuntu are also backported/forward ported to:
+* 16.10 (yakkety)
+* 15.10 (wily)
+* 15.04 (vivid)

+Utopic and other versions aren't here because launchpad can't generate those trivially, largely because Ubuntu cease support after given time periods

+#### Getting them

-Ubuntu packages are built for Ubuntu 14.04.02LTS.
-You can grab them from my PPA here:
+You can grab them from my PPA here.

 * <https://launchpad.net/~sparkslabs/+archive/ubuntu/packages>